meelgroup/KCBox/README.md

 # KCBox

 KCBox is a long-term project that aims at developping an open-source toolbox for knowledge compilation (KC) and KC-related reasoning tasks.
-So far, we have released four tools: PreLite, Panini, ExactMC, and PartialKC.
+So far, we have released five tools: PreLite, Panini, ExactMC, FastUS, and PartialKC.

 <!-- ####################################################################### -->